jasonacox/RPi-AirPiano/README.md

 Setup

-   MySQL:  Database 'piano' - see piano.sql file
+   MySQL:  Database 'piano' - see `piano.sql` file

    Dequeue Service:  Run the cron.sh script to have the RPI scan for
        new midi or wave files to play.
-Run it with: bash -x cron.sh 0<&- 1>/dev/null 2>/dev/null &
+Run it with:
+             ` bash -x cron.sh 0<&- 1>/dev/null 2>/dev/null &`

    Apache: Install apache http with mod_php and mysql support

-   Website Code: Install this index.php file and the folder.png image
+   Website Code: Install this `index.php` file and the `folder.png` image
        into the document root of your webserver.
-Upload the MID and WAV files to this location, indicated as $globalBase below.
-Be sure to update $globalBase to the folder where these files are located.
+Upload the MID and WAV files to this location, indicated as `$globalBase`.
+Be sure to update `$globalBase` to the folder where these files are located.
-	  EDIT the setup.php file for the globals.
+	  EDIT the `setup.php` file for the globals.